agentauthco/agentauth/packages/agentauth-sdk/README.md

 - **🔥 Simplest Server-side Usage** — Absolutely the simplest server-side implementation: a single UUID to identify, a single call to verify
 - **🔐 Zero Infrastructure** — No accounts, logins, or session management required
 - **🆔 Stable Agent IDs** — Each agent has its own `AgentAuth ID`, a permanent, verifiable UUID you can use immediately
+- **⚡ Instant Identity Generation** — Create new `AgentAuth ID`s programmatically for any agent with a single call
-- **⚡ Stateless Verification** — One function call to authenticate any request
+- **🌟 Stateless Verification** — One function call to authenticate any request
 - **🛡️ Cryptographically Secure** — Based on industry-standard signatures with replay protection
 - **🔧 Framework Agnostic** — Works with any MCP server, or even any HTTP server